 Erin Barham, APR

-Erin has over 17 years of communications, public relations, design and website experience in a wide variety of sectors from non-profit to healthcare to state government.
+Erin has years of communications, public relations, design and website experience in a wide variety of sectors from non-profit to healthcare to state government.
 Her passion for the details and adherence to accuracy, allows her to be a proficient planner of projects covering complex and delicate subject areas.
 She possesses a creative background, grassroots resourcefulness, and government practicality.

 Raised in the nation’s heartland, Erin is a native of Kansas City and graduated from the University of Missouri.
 She has work in public relations and related fields throughout her career, and has a knack for communicating complex topics and ideas.